moeAimesh/MoodyStream/README.md

 - a personalized neutral baseline
 - emotion-specific statistics
 - dynamic thresholds for distinguishing real expressions
-- and a small personalized classifier
+- and a small personalized classifier (SVM with RBF Kernel)

-All captured profiles and example snapshots are saved and used to make the live emotion detection more stable and accurate.

 **Sound Setup:**